Rorima/javascript/notes.md

 ## Arrays

 JS can hold an array of variables in an Array object.
 An array can also function as a list, a stack or a queue.
-To define an array, either use the brackets notation of the Array object notation.
+To define an array, either use the brackets notation or the Array object notation.

 ```
 var myArray = [1, 2, 3];